grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     detailed instructions.

 11. **Install the Battery** – Carefully assemble the battery into the enclosure, using the locating posts for reference.
-Fasten the 7 battery screws (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image51.png"/>) to the enclosure.
+Fasten the seven battery screws (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image51.png"/>) to the enclosure.
 Refer [to Procedure Installation Battery](#procedure-installation-battery) for detailed